swiftsats/swift-podcast/RSS_CRON_SETUP.md

-# RSS Feed Cron Job Setup
+# RSS Feed Build-Time Setup

-This document explains how to set up a cron job to automatically generate the RSS feed from Nostr relays.
+This document explains how to set up automated RSS feed generation using the build-time RSS system.

 ## Overview

-The `scripts/generate-rss.js` script fetches podcast episodes from Nostr relays and generates a static `rss.xml` file that can be served by any web server.
+The `scripts/build-rss.ts` script fetches podcast episodes from Nostr relays and generates a static `rss.xml` file during the build process.
 This solves the problem where RSS readers and podcast apps cannot execute JavaScript and therefore can't see the dynamically generated RSS feed.

 ## Script Features